ibomdv/dlp/README.md

 A frequency display has been added to provide a clearer overview, showing the actual frequency currently set via rigctl.

 2) DRM Radio List
-This feature has been added; the official DRMSchedule.ini file can now be loaded.
+This feature has been added.
+The official DRMSchedule.ini file can now be loaded.
 Clicking an entry in the list causes DRMLogPlotter to switch to the desired frequency.
 Even without remote RX control, the selected frequency is conveniently adopted as the log frequency.
 A display has been added to show the user the current DRM radio list.

-3) The summary view has been optimized.
+4) The summary view has been optimized.

-4) The help text has been expanded and optimized.
+5) The help text has been expanded and optimized.

-5) Minor optimizations have been made to the window hierarchy to improve clarity for the user.
+6) Minor optimizations have been made to the window hierarchy to improve clarity for the user.

-6) The main GUI view has been further optimized for Linux/Raspberry Pi.
+7) The main GUI view has been further optimized for Linux/Raspberry Pi.